 Conditions required for HIPAA electronic signatures

-Keeping all PHI secure and safe is of the utmost importance, which is why covered entities must put a system in place to prevent digital tampering and ensure the integrity of the agreement before, during, and after use.
-This condition is similar to the safeguards of the HIPAA Security Rule and should be treated with the same level of importance.
+Keeping all PHI secure and safe is of the utmost importance, which is why covered entities must put a system in place to prevent digital tampering.
+The easiest way to ensure integrity of e-signatures is to safeguard their use, similar to the way that the HIPAA Security Rule protects PHI.

-It’s critical that the conditions necessary for e-signatures under HIPAA rules are met before e-signatures are used for any communications involving a patient’s PHI.
-When the correct mechanisms are put in place to ensure there is no risk to patient PHI, e-signatures are an efficient and convenient way to streamline processes, saving time and increasing patient satisfaction.
+When you put mechanisms in place to ensure the safety of patient PHI, e-signatures are an efficient and convenient way to streamline processes, saving time and increasing patient satisfaction.